kevin-Hertz/kevin-Hertz/README.md

 - hi, im @kevin-Hertz;

-  devout follower of saint python, patron of programming. slightly familair with C++
+  devout follower of saint python, patron of programming. slightly familair with C++, mostly work with HTML, JS & CSS tho.
-- handful of projects starting to rear their code-infused heads;
+- handful of projects starting to rear their code-infused ugly heads; and
+- will mostly start uploading older projects soon, all the fancy stuff listed below r still in works

   face recognition, tracker, command-execution stuffs and what not [still taking time to check]